kailash-manasarovar/statement/docs/timeline/2024/october.md

 - Paul has spent his life in the building trade.
 - Like everything else I ask him about (except the air-conditioning system), he says, "Oh no, that's completely normal, that's just a filter for ... blah blah", or something similar.
 - He's unconvincing.
-- The mechanism backs onto Marie Carmen's apartment walls, number 16.
+- The mechanism backs onto Marie Carmen's apartment wall, number 16.
 - When I visited her one afternoon, I noticed an unusual antique furniture item, an ornate mini-cabinet, set against the joining wall at exactly that point.
 - I start to wonder about Marie Carmen.
 - Have they built some mechanism for accessing my apartment's drinking water directly from Marie Carmen's property?